OfficeDev/office-js-docs-pr/docs/outlook/turn-exchange-tokens-on-off.md

 > [!WARNING]
 > The commands in this article are for testing purposes only.
 Don't use these commands on a production tenant.
 They can turn off some essential Outlook services that can cause breaking issues for users.

-## Turn off legacy Outlook Online tokens in a test tenant
+## Turn off legacy Exchange Online tokens in a test tenant

 The `Set-AuthenticationPolicy` command controls the issuance of legacy Exchange Online tokens.
 When issuance is turned off, add-ins can no longer request user identity tokens or callback tokens.
 Existing tokens already issued will continue to work until they expire.
 It can take up to 24 hours before all request from Outlook add-ins for legacy Exchange Online tokens are blocked.